| |

 A label representing the particle set particles

-with type MyParticles
+with type MyParticles is

 defined as